Advanced Technology

 The facility’s flexible nature allows the team to contribute to defense in unexpected ways, such as serving as an objective independent evaluator to test equipment.

 A dedicated classroom space is used for training events, hosting several events each year for civil support teams on chemical, biological, radiological and nuclear (CBRN) topics.
-The DOD also leveraged the space to maintain six-foot separation regulations during the height of the COVID-19 pandemic.
+The DOW also leveraged the space to maintain six-foot separation regulations during the height of the COVID-19 pandemic.

 But NSRI Space Coast’s foundation has been and will remain creating tools that solve problems for real-world operators.